michael-ryan/cellular-automata/README.md

 ## 🐛 Known Issues & Planned Improvements

-- Everything freezes up if the FPS is too high.
 - Analysis tools to record cell state counts and how they change over time.
 - Potentially a revamp to the `models/` API, to make it simpler to use.